 In the briefing session by Godongwana and Manuel, it was clear that, although the ANCYL had reached its goal of keeping nationalisation on the agenda, it will have an uphill battle convincing the crucial ANC policy gurus of its point.

 Manuel argued that the benefactors of nationalisation will be BEE miners who suffer due to the drop in commodity prices.
+He said to bail them out with money meant for the poor cannot be right.

 The issue of resource constraints must come in somewhere, he said, with clear distaste for the arguments raised by the youth league.